yuyang-yy/yuyang-yy.github.io/_posts/2020-01-03-MinneMUDAC.markdown

 The objective of this project is to investigate the factors that influence the soybean futures closing prices and predict soybean closing prices for 5 days: November 4-8th, and for 3 contract months: March, May, and July 2020.

 ## Our Work
-Credit goes to the whole team: Somyi Baek, Cora Crown, Sarah Milstein, Yu Yang.
+Credit goes to the whole team: **Somyi Baek, Cora Crown, Sarah Milstein, Yu Yang**.

 ### Data Pipeline
 Data is the most critical part in our project.
 Large portion of time was spent on collecting and processing data.
 There are three stages: data gathering, feature engineering, and stationarizing & scaling.